 Maysa is a junior completing her Bachelor’s Degree in political science at Michigan State University.
 She also is pursuing a minor in Arabic and has worked as a research assistant and student advocate.
 Her policy interests include higher education and voting engagement/access.
 After graduation, she hopes to become an elections lawyer, focusing on gerrymandering and voting rights.

-Hannah Sweeney is a 2018 graduate of Saginaw Valley State University with a Bachelor of Arts degree in Political Science and a minor in Communication.
-Her policy interests involve economic development, education, and women’s issues.
-Prior to entering MSU's MPP program, Hannah gained campaign experience ranging from Michigan's Senate to a Campaign Finance Fellowship for a gubernatorial race.
-She has also worked in internships at the Michigan House of Representatives.
-She worked as a Legislative Fellow as an architect of a paid family leave bill proposal.
-Hannah has also spent time working with after school programs in the Saginaw area teaching STEM (science, technology, engineering and math) activities to students.
+Hannah is a 2018 graduate of Saginaw Valley State University with a Bachelor of Arts degree in Political Science and a minor in Communication.
+Hannah’s policy interests involve economic development, education, and women’s health.
+Prior to entering the MPP program, Hannah gained campaign experience ranging from state Senate to a Campaign Finance Fellowship for a gubernatorial race.
+She has also held internships at the Michigan House of Representatives, and was a Legislative Fellow and an architect of a paid family leave bill proposal.
+Following her first year in the MPP program, she interned in the research department of the Michigan Education Association working with education policy.

 Bailey is a Political Science major at Michigan State University, with minors in Women's & Gender Studies and Environment & Health.
 Her policy interests include public health and women's and LGBT issues.
 After graduation, she hopes to work in the nonprofit sector.